Basma-Alhusayni/To-Do-Android-App/README.md

 - 🗓️ Add due dates and reminders
 - 🔔 Task notification support
-- ☁️ Cloud sync with Firebase
 - 🌓 Dark mode
-- 🧹 Swipe to delete, drag and reorder tasks
 - 🧠 Add categories or tags for better task organization

 ---